 SOURCE: The Teacher Studio

-Food is a perennial favorite for teaching about division, in part because it involves a tangible way to demonstrate “fair shares” and also because food is a topic to which everyone can relate.
-Here are two activities using paper food, but if you really want to score points with your students you could use the real thing.
+Food is a perennial favorite for teaching about division in part because it provides a tangible way to demonstrate fair shares and also because food is a topic to which everyone can relate.
+Your students will love the next three engaging division activities that center on food.

 Designing a house takes a lot of planning!
 This lesson combines art and math as students use division math questions to determine the specifications of their model home.
 For instance, to determine the number of windows in the house, students must divide the day of the month they were born by the number of kids in their family.
 Once all the math is calculated, students create their drawing.